CutFlame/MCDSaveEdit/README.md

 ---

 ### Installing and Running
+For full features and functionality you need Minecraft: Dungeons installed and preferably in the default install location.

 1. Download and extract the latest release (MCDSaveEdit_*.zip) from [the releases section](https://github.com/CutFlame/MCDSaveEdit/releases)
 1. If you have the Windows Store version of Minecraft: Dungeons -
-   1. Download and run the [storepatcher.ps1](https://github.com/dungeonsworkshop/dungeonsworkshop.github.io/releases) powershell script to extract the required files from the Windows Store version of Minecraft: Dungeons
+   1. Download and run the [storepatcher.ps1](https://github.com/dungeonsworkshop/dungeonsworkshop.github.io/releases) powershell script to extract the .pak files from the game
 1. Run MCDSaveEdit.exe

-For full features and functionality you need Minecraft: Dungeons installed and preferably in the default install location.
+   1. If it can't find the .pak files, it will ask where to find them

 ---

 ### Compiling
 This application was developed entirely in Visual Studio 2019.

-When cloning be sure to recurse through submodules because there are 2:
+[] When cloning be sure to recurse through submodules because there are 2:
 - [DungeonTools](https://github.com/HellPie/DungeonTools)
 - [PakReader](https://github.com/WorkingRobot/PakReader)

-There is one file deliberately removed from the repo that you will need to create and fill in.
+[] There is one file deliberately removed from the repo that you will need to create and fill in.

 `MCDSaveEdit\Data\Secrets.cs`
 ```csharp